Why Google Posts are Essential to your SEO and VEO Strategy

 Google Posts is headed towards becoming one of the most important pieces of your SEO, VEO™, and overall content strategy.
 Click to tweet

-Google Posts and SEO
+Do Google Posts Help SEO

-Google posts are a great way to improve your overall SEO strategy.
+Google my business posts are a great way to improve your overall SEO strategy.
 By posting to Google it can help you generate more organic clicks.
 Google posts come with CTA buttons which will encourage users to take action off the post.